Let’s Get Dramatic: How to Learn Spanish with Telenovelas

 Spanish is a passionate language.

-Even more so when dramatically flung around by lead personalities in telenovelas.
+Even more so when it’s being dramatically flung around by lead personalities in telenovelas.

 Whether you love to sink your teeth into a juicy drama—or just love ‘em because they’re so bad, they’re good—telenovelas are guaranteed to give you a heaping dose of entertainment while boosting your Spanish.